technyon/nuki_hub/README.md

 #### Credentials

-- User:
+- User: Pick a username to enable HTTP Basic authentication for the Web Configuration, Set to "#" to disable authentication.
-- Password/Retype password:
+- Password/Retype password: Pick a password to enable HTTP Basic authentication for the Web Configuration.

 #### Nuki Lock PIN / Nuki Opener PIN